bernhardAxonIvy/doc/source/designer-guide/how-to/data-storage.rst

 Database
 --------

-Stores and access data in an external database systems.
+Stores and access data in a database systems.
 An own database server is necessary and the database schema must be managed outside of Axon Ivy.
 More information can be found in the chapter :ref:`process-element-db-step`.